shaoner/torti/README.md

 ### Example 1: Simple

-Let' start with a simple example of what's going on.
 Here we define a simple form with some fields that contain validators and sanity functions.

 ```javascript